vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/11_ARCHITECTURE_ICONOGRAPHY.md

 Plate No. 79:

-This is a typical Rama, Lakshmana, and Sita which is found near Annama- charya shrine.
+This is a typical Rama, Lakshmana, and Sita which is found near Annamacharya shrine.

 Plate No. 80: Rama